Banza0010/todolist_test/test/test_plan.md

 # [Running the automated tests using cypress]

+- Launch the cypress UI from terminal (if this does not work initially start with installation step)
+   - `yarn run cypress open`

+- if cypress is not installed with the project run this installation  step (else skip)
    -  Install cypress into your machine
    - `cd /{project path}`
    - `npm install cypress --save-dev`

-- Launch the cypress UI from terminal
-  - `yarn run cypress open`
+   - `yarn run cypress open` - lauch cypress UI

 - Cypress UI dasboard will be be lauched
 - Select end-end testing option (should be configured already)